Fiserv/exchange/docs/getting-started/reporting.md

 # Reporting in Exchange

-Exchange functions uses virtual accounts and automatic settlement generation for reporting purposes.
+Exchange functions using virtual accounts and automatic settlement generation for reporting purposes.

 ## Settlement

 Settlements can be retrieved by UI or API and will show the type of settlement (Credit or Debit), effective date, settlement details, status and reference.
 This is handled using the `/account/settlement-info` endpoint on a MID basis.
-This reports the The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the Merchant Bank account.
+The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the Merchant Bank account.

 ## Rejects